 This option will ask the firewall to not modify the destination in the Ethernet layer when a packet goes through it.
 The packet will be resent to the same MAC address from which it was received.
 The purpose of this option is to facilitate the integration of firewalls transparently into an existing network, as this makes it possible to avoid the need for modifying the default route of machines on the internal network.

-Management of the second of t
+Management of the Community Management of the Community

 Features on a firewall that inserts or modifies packets in sessions may fail to function correctly.
 These cases are: